 - The Shrink: Of the "Harmful" variety.

 - The Sociopath: Despite his Only Sane Man attitude, the Counselor thinks nothing of blowing up the state of Florida and sinking it into the sea just to make Agent Florida an Un-person.
 When things are looking bad on Chorus, his first reaction is to order the Tartarus to leave the planet.

 - There Are No Therapists: Inverted.
 There is a therapist, but he's there to study and manipulate the Freelancers and AIs into doing what the Director wants, not to make them feel better.

-- What Happened to the Mouse?: Though it's probable that he was arrested following the conclusion of Reconstruction, he is not seen in the present day aside from one conversation with Washington in the climax of Reconstruction and a debriefing with Donut in Episode 4 of Recreation.
+- What Happened to the Mouse?: He was arrested following the conclusion of Reconstruction, but he is not seen in the present day aside from one conversation with Washington in the climax of Reconstruction and a debriefing with Donut in Episode 4 of Recreation.
 He finally reappears in Season 13 (see The Bus Came Back).

-Pilot 479 (Four Seven Niner) / Freelancer Command
+Pilot 479 (Four Seven Niner) / Recovery Command

-who works for Freelancer Command during Season 9 and 10.
-She was confirmed to also be Washington's communications operator during Recovery One and Reconstruction
+An Ace Pilot who works for Freelancer Command during Season 9 and 10.
+She was confirmed to also be Washington's communications operator during Recovery One and Reconstruction.

 - Deadpan Snarker: Possibly the best example in the series and that's saying something.

-- Doomed by Canon: Or at least Grounded By Canon: Assuming they're the same character, she's no longer flying by the time the series proper starts, something happens to her at some point.
+- Doomed by Canon: Or at least Grounded By Canon.
+Assuming they're the same character, she's no longer flying by the time the series proper starts, something happens to her at some point.
 Also after the events of Reconstruction she was probably arrested along with all of the other Freelancer personnel.